Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Pathfinder 2nd Edition (2019, Bonner/Seifter)

 Pathfinder 2e achieves heroic structure due to its deliberate mechanical layering.
 When characters hit 0 HP, they enter a Dying state that has to worsen through repeated failed checks before death occurs, so allies have structured opportunities to intervene at every step.
 Even repeated knockdowns track through the Wounded condition, which can be fully cleared.
+Between fights, the game assumes recovery.
+The Treat Wounds activity allows characters to restore hit points through time and skill rather than rare magic.

 As characters level, their proficiency bonuses and defenses rise in ways that steadily reduce the relative threat of earlier challenges.
 What was once life-or-death becomes routine.
 Hero Points protect players against catastrophic luck — rerolls or automatic stabilization when the dice turn hostile.
 There’s also no degradation spiral.
 The system doesn’t just allow you survive, it actively rewards you for getting better at surviving.